timmo001/home-panel/README.md

 - Install [Docker](https://www.docker.com/community-edition) and
  [Docker Compose](https://docs.docker.com/compose/install/)
 - Create a directory for your compose file.
 For example, `home-panel`
+- Create a `config.json` using the template below
 - Create a `docker-compose.yml` file:

   > This example maps the `ssl` directory in the home directory.